chrishuges/protocolsWetLab/relatedToProteomics/totalProteomeAnalysisByMassSpectrometry.md

 ## 8. Data processing

 Data processing can take many shapes depending on what you have done or what you have available, or what type of computation tools you are comfortable with.
 The pipeline detailed below is the one that I use and find the give accurate and reproducible data.
 It is also free.
 The shell script referenced below will execute all of these processed with a single command.
 This protocol assumes you are using the command line on a linux server.
-I apologize for having the code not in 'code blocks', but I haven't figured out how to make long lines wrap in these blocks as of the latest revisions of this document.

 <span id="81-software-tools"></span>